nayliv/selenium-web-automation/README.md

 The purpose of this project is to build a structured and scalable Web UI Test Automation Framework using Selenium WebDriver.

-The framework is being developed incrementally, starting with the core architecture and evolving toward features such as configuration management, reusable page components, explicit waits, reporting, screenshots, logging, parallel execution, and CI/CD integration.
+The framework is being developed incrementally, starting with its core architecture and evolving toward features such as configuration management, reusable page components, explicit waits, reporting, screenshots, logging, parallel execution, and CI/CD integration.

 The main goals are: